-Good History statement: Highlight how the individual's work exemplifies Good History as defined in the Awards Guidelines.
+Good History statement: Highlight how the individual's work exemplifies Good History as defined by AASLH.

-Two letters of critical review and CVs/resumes: Critical testimony from at least two professionals not involved with this nomination is required.
+Two letters of critical review: Critical testimony from at least two professionals not involved with this nomination is required.
 One of the critical reviews should address the exceptional leadership or scholarship demonstrated by the nominee.
 What did this individual accomplish to benefit state and local history?
 The other critical review should address the effect of the nominee's efforts on the organization or the community or constituency(ies) served.
 How did this individual make a difference?
-Qualifications of individuals providing critical testimony should be stated in their letters or in an attached CV/resume.
+Why and how the critical reviewers are qualified to provide critical testimony should be either clearly stated in the testimony itself or attached in a short biographical statement (no more than 250 words).